Football, soccer, futbol. No matter what you call it, there’s no denying it is one of the world’s most-loved and vibrant sports.

 Despite a timeline dotted with war, natural disasters and terrorism, the World Cup has continued to thrive, growing from an invitational event with 13 nations to a worldwide tournament with around 200 teams.
 And looking back through the World Cup’s vibrant history, nostalgia always falls back on one particular year for England fans.
 1966.

-After an uneasy and nail-biting match, Bobby Moore’s team managed to beat West Germany 4-2.
-And for the first (and last, so far) time, the England football team won the World Cup – in front of a crowd of 97,000 people, including the Queen.
+After an uneasy and nail-biting match, Bobby Moore’s team beat West Germany 4-2.
+And for the first (and last, so far) time, the England football team won the World Cup – in front of a crowd of 97,000 people, including Queen Elizabeth II.

 Featuring Geoff Hurt’s unforgettable ‘was it or wasn’t it’ goal and the infamous “Think it’s all over” line from Kenneth Wolstenholme, the game remains perhaps the greatest moment in England’s footballing history to this day.

 Looking for more exciting London tours?
-Take a look at our London in one day video:
+Take a look at our London in One Day tour.